C-Dog346/DuoHelper/README.md

+DISCLAIMER: I make no guarantees of credential safety.
+Use at your own risk.

 # DuoHelper
 A tool to alert me that I need to complete my daily language learning lesson on Duolingo, if it is not done by a certain time.